rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 ### Fernando's rules:

-The study results in the following 'rules' to use for tying basic single column ties.
+The study results in the following 'rules' to use for tying strong basic single column ties.

 1. Decide which direction the working end will go when the knot is tied.
 With a horizontal column the choices are Upwards/downwards and leftwards/rightwards.
 There are 4 combinations of upwards/downwards and leftwards/rightwards.
 1. Start with the working end going off in the direction that you want it to ultimately go, .e.g leftwards-upwards.